-Science is all around us!
+In line with the 2014 National Curriculum our aim is to provide a high quality education that equips children with the relevant skills to explore the science that is all around us.
 At Trinity St Mary’s Primary School, we believe that scientific investigation is one of the most powerful ways to learn; developing curiosity and perseverance as well as challenging what we know about the world.
 We aim to make science as practical as possible, linking it to real life contexts and giving a meaning to our learning.

-We follow the National Curriculum which provides a high-quality education.
 Our science lessons are fun and engaging and provide the children with lots of hands on experience.
 We make use of all of our facilities when teaching and do not limit science to the classroom.
 We have lessons on the field and in the playground.
-We even have strong links with William De Ferrers and the children all participate in various workshops and lessons there throughout the year.
+We even have strong links with William De Ferrers and the children participate in various workshops and lessons there throughout the year, such as the recent Year 5 participation in the Techno Games.
 Our lessons aim to develop the key skills of investigation, problem solving and team work; empowering children to question the world around them and become scientific thinkers.

 Recently, we have started using Developing Experts, an interactive science platform which children can log onto in school and at home.
 The online resources includes input from experts at universities and in industry, showing children how the skills they are learning about can link into their future role in society.
 It also provides the opportunity for parents to explore what their children are learning about in school and become a part of their development journey.
 Frequent knowledge checks and end of unit assessments support teachers in identifying gaps in learning and tailor additional teaching and support as necessary.